vavo900/Structure-and-Implementation-of-Modern-Programming-Languages-SIMPL/LiveOak-to-x86 compiler/README.md

 # LiveOak to x86 Compiler

-This repository contains the implementation of the LiveOak to x86 Compiler as part of the assignment for C S 395T SIMPL, Fall 2021.
+This repository contains the implementation of the LiveOak to x86 Compiler.

 ## Introduction